Copyright © 2016

 "Now Corporal, that's how to treat any good honest Irishman.
 See these Spanish heathen can be trained to do even the easiest of task if you've a mind."

-"Oh Papa; I would not steal from the Mister Sharpe.
+"Oh Papa; I would not steal from the Mister Grey.
 I found this one lying on the side of the road, now I thought about the French taking it for themselves so I thought it best to save it for my Patron.
 You well know Papa I would never steal from the soldiers of the great country of England."

 "Cow dung.
 Really Corporal, and you think that the Irish talk the blarney.
 You mark my words, this one will get your neck stretched before you're much older."